 Once the JNIOR reboots, go to the console tab and type “ps” to see if the application is running.

-If it is then next go to the registry tab and in the section App-Data find the TCP-to-Serial program.
+If it is then next go to the registry tab and in the section App-Data find the Serial-to-Ethernet program.

 Here is where all the information for creating the serial connection is contained.
 Make sure that the SerialPort value is set to AUX if the port being used is the Auxiliary port and not the RS-232 port.
 Now all the values should be set to connect serially to the JNIOR.
 Go to the JNIOR support tool and select tools –> command line.
 This will bring up the command line to give serial commands to the JNIOR.